Skip to main content

 8. Utilize ADS, Pathwave, Ansys, and HFSS, which are flagship tools that model and simulate wave propagation of the microwave and RF designs.

-To learn about RF PCB design parameters, see 7 factors that impact RF PCB design.
+To learn about RF PCB design parameters, see 9 factors that impact RF PCB design and tips to resolve them.

 5. Prefer higher layer count stack-ups to facilitate mixed-signal designs